smilgies/scilab/classifyGIXS/0-classify-README.md

 Recommendation: Use scripts in order, as implied by the filename, i.e. start with 1-classify-tri to find the inplane lattice, then refine the lattice with 2-refine-qpar etc. A sample data set is provided and processed, if scripts are run in the original form.
 Then you can replace the input data with your own.
 In addition the original GISAXS image used in this study is provided.
 The matrix format (extension mtx) is specific to the indexGIXS program.
 This format is used for the merged original data files, in order to fill in the blind strip between active panels in the Pilatus 200k detector.

-in general it is very useful to combine the scripts with software for viewing of data and calculated spot positions.
+In general it is very useful to combine the scripts with software for viewing of data and calculated spot positions.
 My indexGIXS program is also found in the scilab folder of this repository (../indexGIXS-3B):

 "indexGIXS – software for visualizing and interactive indexing of grazing-incidence scattering data", J. Appl.
 Cryst.
 (2026).
 59, 960–967; https://doi.org/10.1107/S1600576726002608